Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 ### Providing UI to enable / disable metrics

 Every application must provide a way to disable and re-enable data collection and upload.
 This is controlled with the `glean.setUploadEnabled()` method.
 The application should provide some form of user interface to call this method.
+Additionally, it is good practice to call this method immediately before calling `Glean.initialize()` to ensure that glean doesn't send any pings at start up when telemetry is disabled.

 ## Debugging products using glean
 Glean exports the [`GleanDebugActivity`](src/main/java/mozilla/components/service/glean/debug/GleanDebugActivity.kt)